Or c. $124.00 for this project’s entire 12′ wall

 But you don’t have to have generic moldings, and this page shows you how to build this easy to install and affordable wainscoting.

-[This is part of our The Joy of Craftsman Moldings sereis.]
+[This is part of my The Joy of Craftsman Moldings series.]

 Historic Craftsman Colors

 The paint colors for this project came from Benjamin Moore’s Craftsman style historic collection.
 There are a few painting notes for this project further down the page, or you can visit our How to Paint Moldings page for a detailed painting tutorial.

 Think about this: you could install this exact same trim package in a hundred different homes with the exact same floor plan, yet each home would look completely different just because of the different colors, furnishings and other decor.

 So don’t worry if your neighbor wants the exact same moldings!